 Can I give my dog Benadryl for fireworks?

 Yes, you can give Benadryl to dogs for their anxiety during a fireworks show.
 As with any medication for your puppy, it’s best to consult with your veterinarian for dosages.
-Natural solutions are always the best, so try and exhaust natural supplements and training before deciding on medication.
+Natural solutions are always the best, so try and exhaust proper training and natural supplements such as CBD oil before deciding on medication.